-Socialist Venezuela’s economic collapse and hyperinflationary spiral serves as a warning for American investors.
+Socialist Venezuela’s economic collapse and hyperinflationary spiral serve as a warning for American investors.
 It’s what can happen when a government spends perpetually beyond its means and refuses to face reality.

 Despite a U.S. economy that appears relatively strong and stable on the surface, its foundation is beginning to crack under the pressure of a $22 trillion (and growing) debt load.